Relative Energy Deficiency in Sport (REDs): A Guide for Athletes

 Physiological Implications of REDs

 Recognizing the signs of REDs is a vital step in addressing it.
-Common physiological effects include:
+Here are some of the common physiological effects:

-• Gastrointestinal Distress: Many athletes report symptoms such as early satiety (feeling full quickly) and frequent bloating.
+Many athletes report symptoms such as early satiety (feeling full quickly) and frequent bloating.
+This is due to delays in gastric emptying and intestinal transit, meaning food you consume goes through the digestive tract more slowly.

 REDs Health Conceptual Model from the 2023 International Olympic Committee’s (IOC) consensus statement on REDs